 Helen Slinger is Executive Director at A4S and moved into sustainable business in 2006, initially with PwC, Helen is a Fellow of ICAEW, a Practitioner Member of the Institute of Environmental Management and Assessment and an Accredited Social Return on Investment Practitioner.
 She sits on the ICAEW Sustainability Committee and the Capitals Coalition Advisory Panel.

 Alison Vipond leads on Sustainability Policy and Innovation at Ecology Building Society.
 Collaboration and innovation are at the heart of her role, and she is responsible for ensuring Ecology continues to be ambitious and impact focused as it drives forward on its ecological mission.
 Current areas of focus include carbon accounting, impact assessment and climate risk.

 The judging process

 Due diligence: a) your entry is reviewed to check it meets the award criteria b) your last three years of financial statements are reviewed by a finance manager.

-Half-hour interview about your submission, via audio or video conference call between 28 June – 9 July, conducted by two assessors.
+Half-hour interview about your submission, via audio or video conference call in July (dates to be confirmed soon), conducted by three assessors.

-Presentation to a panel of judges followed by questions, in person in London or via video conference call to be scheduled between 16-17 September.
+Presentation to a panel of judges followed by questions, in person in London or via video conference call to be scheduled in September (dates to be confirmed soon).

 Entrants will need to complete each stage successfully in order to move onto the next.